darslu/addVoucherByLink/Readme.md

 # INSTALLATION

+Download
+Rename to "voucherUrl"
-Download this repo as a zip and upload to your backoffice as a normal module
+Install by uploading to your backoffice as a normal module

 # USAGE